santigarcor/laratrust/docs/seeder.md

 # Seeder

-Laratrust comes with a seeder, this seeder helps you filling the permissions for each role depending on the module, and creates one user for each role.
+Laratrust comes with a database seeder, this seeder helps you filling the permissions for each role depending on the module, and creates one user for each role.

-In order to use the seeder, if you haven't run `php artisan vendor:publish` you should run it in order to customize the roles, modules and permissions in each case.
+If you haven't run `php artisan vendor:publish` you should run it in order to customize the roles, modules and permissions in each case.

 After you run `php artisan vendor:publish`, you will have a `config/laratrust_seeder.php` file and it looks like this: